What's New in CDH 5.11.x

 - Off by default.
 Check both "Enable" fields in .

-- See How to Enable and Use Navigator in Hue.
+- See How to Use Governance-Based Data Discovery.

 Embed new create table wizard within Editor and Assist